skoumalcz/force-update/README.md

         // required - needs android.app.Application object
         .application(this)

-        // one provider for all versions, could be overwritten by methods above .masterVersionProvider(new JsonHttpMasterVersionProvider("http://your.domain/path/to/above.json"));
+        // one provider for all versions, can be overwritten by methods above .masterVersionProvider(new JsonHttpMasterVersionProvider("http://your.domain/path/to/above.json"));

         .buildAndInit();